sum ● delft, Netherlands

-Task ● Renovation & addition of storey, bouwlust, the hague
+Task ● Renovation & Addition of storey, Tenement flats, The Hague

-To improve interaction with the public, SUM is proposing to incorporate new public functions on the ground floor, replacing some of the existing residential units.
-They will interact with the neighbourhood and house different aspects of the sharing economy that is proposed in our design.
-This would stimulate entrepreneurship and a micro-community specific to the neighbourhood’s unique identity.
-Furthermore, we focus on the gradual transformation of roads heavily used by cars into shared space, creating a transition towards a car-free neighborhood.
+SUM is proposing to incorporate new public functions on the ground floor of the existing building, replacing some of the residential units that are currently there.
+The public functions would interact with the neighbourhood and would house the different aspects of the sharing economy that is proposed in our design like a makerspace.
+This would stimulate entrepreneurship and a micro-community specific to the neighbourhood's unique identity.